songwc16/WhatsappSeleniumAutomator/README.md

 # WhatsappSeleniumAutomator
-A whatsapp web automator with selenium to automate messages with selenium and chrome web driver.
+A whatsapp web automator to automate messages with selenium and chrome web driver.
 The script will read phone numbers from an excel sheet and send a broadcast message to all numbers one by one.